| These

 little work that

-addressed the concerns I had.
+addressed the concerns I had developed over the first 18 years of my practice.
 Architecture did not

-seem to be solving issues of energy use, building
+seem to be focusing on, let alone solving, issues of energy use, unnecessary building

-costs nor the social problems that were directly
+costs nor the social problems - made more intense by the time

 and effort